khiga8/kate-website/index.markdown

 I am a software engineer who enjoys working at the intersection of people and technology.
 I currently work at GitHub as part of the Accessibility team.

-I have a background in Cognitive Science and am fascinated by the human mind.
-I am a Japanese American fluent in English and Japanese.
-On the weekends, I love visiting bakeries in the area, baking, and unwinding with my dog, Tagé.
+I mostly grew up in the Bay Area, spent some time in Japan, and am now based in Brooklyn.
+When I'm away from my computer, I enjoy visiting bakeries in the area, crocheting, and unwinding with my dog, Tagé.

-I like to write casually mostly as a way to reflect and retain my thoughts and learnings.